ea-q-le/manheimcrawler/README.md

 > Vehicle odometer information

 - Add logic to fetch the vehicle odometer information.
   Current logic does not have any consideration for this.
+- Add logic to limit for the max odometer reading.
+  Current logic does not have any consideration for this.

+> Vehicle VIN

+- Add logic to fetch the vehicle VIN information.
+  Current logic does not have any consideration for this.

 > Vehicle status analysis